What is it?

 Post Traumatic Stress Disorder (PTSD) fact sheet

-This fact sheet gives a detailed overview, as well as a look at some of the evidence based approaches to treating health anxiety.
+This fact sheet gives a detailed overview, as well as a look at some of the evidence based approaches to treating PTSD.

 Overcoming Traumatic Stress is a self help guide based on cognitive behavioural therapy.
 It provides techniques on how to cope when dealing with a trauma.
 You can purchase this book from the Anxiety UK shop here.